fpv-wtf/msp-osd/README.md

 ### Why is everything so big / can I make the text smaller (betaflight)?

-Betaflight does not support HD OSD.
-So you have the same 30 * 16 grid as analog uses.
-The field of view in the DJI goggles makes this look big.

-We have a workaround that will work for some use cases; see fakehd under Betaflight above.

-Otherwise, you can swap to a different font to make the characters smaller, but the grid spacing is the same.
+For Betaflight prior to 4.4, look into FakeHD.
+For Betaflight after 4.4, you should see "HD" fonts by default.
+Make sure your VTx (AU/Vista) is powered up and visit the Betaflight Configurator to move OSD items to the edge of the screen.

 ### How can I get my INAV/ArduPilot/Kiss Ultra OSD closer to the edge of the screen / Why is FakeHD closer to the edges?

- - The current MSP HD grid size (ie: hd in INAV/ArduPilot/Kiss Ultra) is 50 characters wide.
-We'll call this RealHD.
  - The goggles need 60 characters to go edge to edge - so the 50 in the hd grid doesn't quite fill it
- - So the RealHD grid is displayed centered in the goggles - gaps on both edges.
+ - So, depending on the Flight Controller's setup, the RealHD grid is displayed centered in the goggles - gaps on both edges.
  - FakeHD had no compatibility constraints like this so we were able to use the full width of the screens.
  - Consequently, FakeHD can get nearer the edges.
  - Currently no solution to get RealHD closer to the edges.